roothun7er/CTF-Writeups/DBH-qualifiers-2023/windows/icar/README.md

 * let's do this first
 <br />

-Set Computername whitch includes `DBHLabs` and restart the machine with the following command:
+Set a computer name that includes `DBHLabs` and restart the computer with the following command:
 ```powersell
 Rename-Computer -NewName "DBHLabs-1337" -Restart
 ```